A cancer survivor exploring the Canadian Wilds

 Get Boulder Smoulder on Manifold, only 0.1E (all proceeds to new and emerging artists.)

 Following his diagnosis, the doctor asked me if I had a will.
 “No”, I replied, “but I guess I better get one.”
 Now, if you know me, you’ll agree that I’m not the type to roll over and play dead.

 I fought that cancer – hard – enduring six months of chemotherapy treatments, along with a pair of painful bone marrow punctures, and stayed in my air-tight room at the hospital until the cancer was gone.

 Then, having had my fill of hospital life, I headed home to begin my recovery.
 The disease had left me 60 lbs lighter and extremely frail.
-Strengthening my body was my priority.
+Strengthening my body was a priority.
 I began with walks.
 Around the house, around the yard, and around the block.

 Water is Life

 One afternoon nearly a year after D-day (diagnosis), I asked my sister to take me to Canadian Tire where I purchased two kayaks.
 “Two?” she asked.
 “Yes”, I replied.
 “You don’t think I’m going out alone, do you?”
 Then I watched as she loaded them onto the roof of her SUV…because she was stronger.

 Before that fateful year, I had explored a lot of our world.